NeuroHope Coaching - supporting parents caring for neurodivergent children, especially during challenging times.

 Amy the coach, a woman wearing glasses, sitting in her office in front of a window looking out onto a garden.
 She is smiling

 Hi, I'm Amy!
-I'm an accredited coach based in Oxford in the UK.
+I'm an accredited coach based in Oxford, UK.

 In 2023, my understanding of neurodiversity started and ended with Rain Man.
-That changed when my daughter received an autism diagnosis after years of struggling with anorexia and failed treatments.
+That changed when my daughter received an autism diagnosis after years of struggling with anorexia and unsuccessful treatments.

-In trying to support her, I began learning about neurodiversity, regulation, and nervous system safety — while also rethinking my own experience of dyslexia.
+As I tried to better support my daughter, I began learning about neurodiversity, regulation, and nervous system safety- while also rethinking my own experience of dyslexia.

 That journey led me to one core belief: safety and understanding are the foundation for change.